smals-jy/kmehr-tables-comparator/README.md

 ⚠️ Don't forget to relaunch `npm start` / `npm run build` depending to your env.

+## How to add a new table of KMEHR ?

+1. Download its XML version from https://www.ehealth.fgov.be/standards/kmehr/en/tables
+2. Create a folder in `static/table` (e.g. `CD-HCPARTY`)
+3. Copy the xml file as `labels.xml` to this new folder
+4. Run `npm run generate-labels`

+⚠️ Don't forget to relaunch `npm start` / `npm run build` depending to your env.

 ## Run project in local

 ```bash